Sportpalast speech: Reception

 Millions of Germans listened to Goebbels on the radio as he delivered this speech about the "misfortune of the past weeks" and an "unvarnished picture of the situation."
-By amassing such popular enthusiasm, Goebbels wanted to convince Hitler into giving him greater powers in running the war economy.
-Hitler, however, was not yet ready to bring the economy to a total war footing over the objections of his ministers.
+By amassing such popular enthusiasm, Goebbels wanted to convince Hitler to give him greater powers in running the war economy.
+Hitler, however, was not yet ready to bring the economy to a total war footing over the objections of his other ministers.
 On 23 July 1944, Goebbels was finally appointed Reich Plenipotentiary for Total War, responsible for maximising the manpower for the Wehrmacht and the armaments industry at the expense of sectors of the economy not essential to the war effort.

 The speech also led to the spread of a late-war whisper joke, popular in Western Germany, especially the Ruhr: